margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of adventure.
 America is a story of danger.
 America is a story of wholeness.
+"America is a story of individual and indivisible."

 America is a country of beliefs.
 America is a country of music.